marcmccarty/ReadSpeed/README.md

 <b>Scores</b> shows stored scores that do persist through app opening/closing.
 You can clear your stored scores here.

-Some future versions will ideally allow selective score tracking, user-input paragraphs for reading speed tests, etc.
+Some future versions will allow selective score tracking, user-input paragraphs for reading speed tests, etc.